David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Score-based Post-training

 \subsection{The Practical Algorithm}

-Now it is time for us to introduce the practical algorithm.
-As Algorithm \ref{alg:dipp} (and a more executable version in Algorithm \ref{alg:dipp_code}) shows, the DI* involves three models, with one generator model $g_\theta$, one reference diffusion model $\bm{s}_{ref}$ and one assistant diffusion model $\bm{s}_{\phi}$.
-The reference diffusion does not need to be trained, while the generator and the assistant diffusion are updated alternatively.
-Two hyper-parameters, the $\alpha_{rew}$ and $\alpha_{cfg}$ control the strength of the explicit reward and the implicit CFG reward during training.
-The explicit reward model can either be an off-the-shelf reward model, such as the CLIP similarity score~\citep{radford2021learning}, or the Image Reward~\citep{xu2023imagereward} or trained in-house with researchers' internal human feedback data.
-Due to page limitations, we put a discussion about the meanings of hyper-parameters in Appendix \ref{app:meanings_of_hyper}.
+As Algorithm \ref{alg:dipp} shows, the DI* involves three models, with one one-step model $g_\theta$, one reference diffusion model $\bm{s}_{ref}$ and one assistant diffusion model $\bm{s}_{\phi}$. \emph{\textbf{The reference diffusion is frozen, while the one-step model and the assistant diffusion are updated alternately.}} Two hyperparameters, the $\alpha_{rew}$ and $\alpha_{cfg}$, control the strength of the explicit reward and the implicit CFG reward during training.
+The explicit rewards can either be off-the-shelf reward models, such as PickScore \citep{pickscore}, CLIP score~\citep{radford2021learning}, or rewards trained in-house with internal feedback data.